Cascaded Context Enhancement Network for Automatic Skin Lesion Segmentation: Methodology

-where $d(\cdot)$ denotes the metric function, in our work, we use the inner product of vectors as the metric.
-By calculating the similarity between any two spatial positions, we can get a similarity matrix $S\in R^{N\times N}$.
-So, the features $f_\mathcal{L}$ can be updated by utilizing the similarity $S$ and $f_\mathcal{A}$ as follows:
+where $d(\cdot)$ denotes the metric function, in our work, we adopt the inner product of vectors as the metric.
+By calculating the similarity between any two spatial positions, a similarity matrix $S\in R^{HW\times HW}$ can be obtained.
+Therefore, the features $f_\mathcal{L}$ can be updated by utilizing the similarity $S$ and $f_\mathcal{A}$ as follows:

-where $f_\mathcal{L}^p$ refers to the output of $p$th position of the CGL module, which can be viewed as a weighted sum of original features and features across all positions.
+where $f_\mathcal{L}^p$ refers to the output of $p$th position of the CGL module.
 Therefore, the CGL module further aggregates the global and local features, and encodes more contextual relationships over local features.

-\subsection{Joint Optimization with Auxiliary Loss}
+\subsection{Joint optimization with auxiliary loss}

-In decoder network, we incorporate extracted features $f_\mathcal{C}$, $f_\mathcal{A}$ and $f_\mathcal{L}$ to $f_\mathcal{D}$ by concatenation and convolution operation.
-The decoding feature $f_\mathcal{D}$ is followed by a convolution layer and bilinearly interpolated to generate the final prediction map.
+In the decoder sub-network, we incorporate extracted global context features $f_\mathcal{G}$ and finer local context $f_\mathcal{L}$ to $f_\mathcal{D}$ by concatenation and convolution operation.
+Then the decoding feature $f_\mathcal{D}$ is followed by a convolution layer and upsampling operator to generate the final prediction map $\tilde{Y}$.
+The calculation of the prediction mask can be written as: